lofar-astron/RMextract/README.md

 # RMextract

--**NOTE**: RMExtract has been superseded by Spinifex, which is hosted at https://git.astron.nl/RD/spinifex.
+**NOTE**: RMExtract has been superseded by Spinifex, which is hosted at https://git.astron.nl/RD/spinifex.
 No further development or maintenance will happen on RMExtract.

 Extract TEC, vTEC, Earthmagnetic field and Rotation Measures from GPS and WMM data for radio interferometry observations